Optimisation for Data Science HT25, Coordinate descent

 (3): Calculate

-In this context, @state a result characterising the convergence of the randomised CD method with fixed step size in the general case.
+@State a result characterising the convergence of the randomised CD method with fixed step size in the non-convex case when $f$ is CL-smooth.

 (1): Select $\mathcal B _ k \subset \{1, \ldots, n\}$.